emarcey/cicerone/glossary/hops.md

 * Aroma/Flavor: earthy
 * Uses:
 	* few in modern era, but traditionally used in British ales

+# Hallertauer Mittelfrüh
+* Location: Hallertau, Germany
+* Other Names:
+* Notes:
+	* the king of noble hops
+	* landrace hop
+		* emerged from the land, so old that origins are unknown
+	* variations grown in Tettnang and Spalt (Tettnanger Hallertau and Spalter Hallertau, respectively)
+* Biology:
+	* Alpha Acid Content: 3-5.5%
+	* Beta Acid Content:  3-5.0%
+	* Cohumulone levels: 18-28%
+	* Humulene:
+	* Oil Levels: 0.7-1.3%
+* Aroma/Flavor: spicy/herbal aroma, smooth bitterness
+	* some cedar, leather, tobacco as it ages
+* Uses: most lagers, especially pilsners
 # Northern Brewer
 * Location: Kent, England
 * Other Names: